Taxes

 If we’re going to talk about depreciation as it relates to real estate, we have to talk about buildings.
 Why?
 Because buildings are one of the largest depreciating assets.
 Buildings consist of the structural components that make up a building, like walls, floors, roofs, windows, and plumbing fixtures.
 These components are all part of the building for depreciation purposes.

 To depreciate a building that you use for rental activities, begin depreciation when the building is placed in service.
-“Placed in service” means the building is ready and available to rent (it doesn’t matter whether it’s occupied or not).
+A property “placed in service” is ready and available to rent (it doesn’t matter whether it’s occupied or not).
 You will want documentation that proves when your property was placed in service.
 In other words, keep copies of rental ads or listings advertising that the property is available to rent.

 It’s important to mention that buildings follow an added rule called the mid-month convention.
 According to this convention, you should treat buildings as being placed in service at the mid-point of the month.
 Then, when you sell the building, you’ll get a bonus equal to half a month’s depreciation.